 In the "Magazine" section we publish portraits of our scientists and their research.
 This section is continuously supplemented with current information or media.

 If you are interested in interviewing one of the PRISMA+ scientists we will be happy to assist in finding an appointment.
+If you want to know more about our school programs, please contact us.

 14.02.2018 - 23.03.2018